NEW HAMPSHIRE HOMESCHOOLING COALITION

 ARTICLE IV.
 VOTING

 Section 1.
-Each Member Family shall have one vote.
+Each Member shall have one vote.

 Section 2.
-When voting is called for, each Member Family shall receive by mail one ballot, all ballots being identical, except that each ballot shall indicate to the voter the voter’s district.
+When voting is called for, each Member shall receive by email one ballot, all ballots being identical, except that each ballot shall indicate to the voter the voter’s district and contain a list of candidates running for office only in that district.
 In the event of an inconclusive election result, the voting procedure shall be repeated with an accompanying written explanation.

 ARTICLE V. ORGANIZATION